-Sewerage & Water Board of NEW ORLEANS
+Sewerage & Water Board of New ORLEANS

-Mitchell J. Landrieu, President Tommie A. Vassel, President Pro-Tem 625 ST. JOSEPH STREET NEW ORLEANS, LA 70165 • 504-529-2837 OR 52W-ATER www.swbnola.org
+MITCHELL J. LANDRIEU, President WM.
+RAYMOND MANNING, President Pro-Tem 625 ST. JOSEPH STREET NEW ORLEANS, LA 70165 • 504-529-2837 OR 52W-ATER www.swbnola.org

-June, 2011
+Date: June, 2012

-To: Sewerage and Water Board Customers From: Robert Jackson, Director, Community and Intergovernmental Relations Department
+- To: Sewerage and Water Board Customers

+- From: Robert Jackson, Director Community & Intergovernmental Relations

-Re: "Quality Water 2010 Report
+- Re: Water Quality 2011 Report

 Every Sewerage and Water Board customer will receive an informational insert in their water bill advising them that their drinking water, supplied by the Sewerage and Water Board of New Orleans, is of the highest quality.
 It also describes the water treatment process.

-The mailer is called "Quality Water 2010".
-This is the 13th time the Board has distributed this Consumer Confidence Report.
-It is a requirement of the U.S. Environmental Protection Agency (EPA) and must be mailed to all customers once a year, advertised in The Times Picayune newspaper, posted on the Board's website and be available at government offices and libraries.
+The mailer is called "Quality Water 2011".

+This is the 14th time the Board has distributed this Consumer Confidence Report.
+It is a requirement of the U. S. Environmental Protection Agency (EPA) and must be mailed to all customers once a year, advertised in the Times-Picayune newspaper, posted on the Board's website and be available at government offices and libraries.

-It is named "Quality Water 2010" because all of the water tests results are from 2010.
+It is named "Quality Water 2011" because all of the water tests results are from 2011.
 You may have some questions, simply because the report is technical in nature and many chemical names and terms are used.
 While we would have liked to make it simpler, most of the wording used (including the names of all the chemical compounds) is required by the EPA.

-If you have questions that are technical in nature, please call the S&WB Water Quality Laboratory, (504)865-0420.
+If you have any questions that are technical in nature, please call the S&WB Water Quality Laboratory, (504) 865-0420.
 We are pleased to provide this very positive report, which shows that the water supplied by the Sewerage and Water Board is of the highest quality.
 The entire report is posted here on the website.
 We hope that you will review it to learn about the purification process and the high quality of your drinking water.